Alireza Faghani: Refereeing career

 He was also referee of the 2018 AFF Championship final between Vietnam – Malaysia in its 2nd leg.
 On 5 December 2018, it was announced that Faghani had been appointed to referee at the 2019 AFC Asian Cup in the United Arab Emirates.

 In 2019 he and his family migrated from Iran to Australia, and he was subsequently signed on by the A-League to the full time match official panel.
+Since 2023, he is on the FIFA list of international referees from Australia.
+Faghani's decision to represent Australia was believed to be linked to his support for the Mahsa Amini protests, which resulted in the FFIRI delisting Faghani as an Iranian referee in retaliation.